Sir Theodosius Boughton, 7th Baronet

-Sir Theodosius Edward Allesley Boughton (1760 – 30 August 1780) was a British aristocrat who was the 7th Boughton baronet of Lawford.
+Sir Theodosius Edward Allesley Boughton (August 1760 – 29 August 1780) was a British aristocrat who was the 7th Boughton baronet of Lawford.
 Boughton was poisoned by his brother-in-law in what became a famous murder case in the United Kingdom.

+Life

+Boughton attended Rugby School from the age of seven, which was four miles from his home.
+In 1772 when he was 12, his father Edward Boughton died suddenly at the age of 53, meaning Theodosius would inherit his estate when he reached the age of 21 (which he never did).
+In 1775, at age 15 he was sent away to Eton College in Berkshire, where by 1777 he had contracted venerial disease (likely syphilis) which left him in a poor state of health, soon afterwards he was brought home by his mother.

-The motive for the Boughton murder was probably money.
-When Boughton became an adult at age 21, he was due to receive a large fortune.
-However, if he died before then, it would all go to his sister.
-Boughton lived at Lawford Hall, Little Lawford, near Rugby with his mother, sister, and brother-in-law, Captain John Donellan.
-Donellan was known as "Diamond" Donellan because of a large diamond he had brought back to England from India.
+In 1780, Boughton was living at his ancestral family home of Lawford Hall, Little Lawford, near Rugby with his mother Lady Anne Maria Boughton, older sister Theodosia, and brother-in-law, Captain John Donellan.
+Donellan (born 1737) was known as "Diamond" Donellan because of a large diamond he had brought back to England from India.

+Death

+Boughton was under the care of Mr Powell, a local apothecary based in Rugby, for his poor health.
+Powell, had made up a purgative draught for Boughton, which consisted of fifteen grains each of jalap and rhubarb, and twenty drops of lavender water, mixed with two drams each of syrup and nutmeg water, and an ounce and a half of plain water.
+The draught was delivered to Lawford Hall by a servant on 29 August 1780, and the servant insisted that it had been delivered to Theodosius directly.

-Around 30 August 1780, while he was still under age 21, Boughton had become severely ill and was bedridden.
-His mother brought him a beverage to drink; he said it tasted bad, but drank it anyway.
-Boughton died soon afterwards.
+Later that night, while he had just turned 20, his mother stood by his bed and insisted that he drink the draught that the apothecary had prepared; he said it tasted bad, but drank it anyway with a piece of cheese.
+Within minutes of drinking it Boughton started heaving and groaning, and frothing at the mouth, and died soon afterwards.

+Following his funeral, his remains were buried at St Botolph's Church at nearby Newbold-on-Avon.

+Aftermath

-After Boughton's funeral, suspicions arose as to the cause of his death.
+After Boughton's funeral, suspicions arose as to the cause of his death, and suspicion soon fell on Donellan who would stand to gain if Theodosius died before 21, as the estate would go to his sister.
 The body was exhumed and examined.
 A Coroner's inquest ruled that Boughton's cause of death was poisoning and returned a verdict of murder against Donellan.
 Despite the preponderance of circumstantial evidence, and Donellan's claims of innocence, he was convicted, condemned and executed on 2 April 1781.

 Boughton's widowed sister subsequently married Sir Egerton Leigh Bt, 2nd Baronet (1762-1818).